-Andrzej Zulawski was born on the territory of what was then the U.S.S.R. in a Polish family with remarkable traditions in arts and literature.
+Andrzej Zulawski was born in Lwow, at the time part of Poland and the U.S.S.R., to a Polish family with remarkable traditions in arts and literature.
 After World War II, his father's diplomatic career brought the family to France (1945-1949), Czechoslovakia (1949-1952), and finally to Poland.
 He studied film direction at IDHEC in Paris (1957-1959) and… More Bio:

-Andrzej Zulawski was born on the territory of what was then the U.S.S.R. in a Polish family with remarkable traditions in arts and literature.
+Andrzej Zulawski was born in Lwow, at the time part of Poland and the U.S.S.R., to a Polish family with remarkable traditions in arts and literature.
 After World War II, his father's diplomatic career brought the family to France (1945-1949), Czechoslovakia (1949-1952), and finally to Poland.
 He studied film direction at IDHEC in Paris (1957-1959) and philosophy at both Warsaw University (1961) and Université de Paris (1962-1964).